Prethush/Quiz-App/README.md

 # Quiz App

 This is a quiz application.
 User can select question categories and difficulty level.
 There will be a total of 10 questions user can view the result at last.
-This app is hosted on netlify
+This app is hosted on netlify.

 ## Installation